hyperledger/firefly-fir/text/0010-operation-resubmission.md

 The `Operation` type will add a new field for "retry", which is a UUID reference to another operation that represents a retry of the original.
 A given operation may only be retried once - but the retry may be retried if needed (and so on), forming a chain of retried operations.
+As a convenience, attempting to retry an operation that has already been retried will actually follow the current chain of retries and add a new retry to the latest operation in that chain.

 ## Transaction status